A decentralized proximal-gradient method with network independent step-sizes and separated convergence rates: Introduction

 \subsection{Future Works}

-The capability of our algorithm using purely locally determined parameters increases its potential to be extended to working over dynamic networks with time-varying number of nodes.
-Given such flexibility, we may use similar scheme to solve the decentralized empirical risk minimization problems.
-Furthermore, it also enhances the privacy of the agents through allowing each to perform their own optimization procedure without negotiation on any parameters.
+The capability of our algorithm using purely locally determined parameters increases its potential to be extended to dynamic networks with a time-varying number of nodes.
+Given such flexibility, we may use similar schemes to solve the decentralized empirical risk minimization problems.
+Furthermore, it also enhances the privacy of the agents through allowing each agent to perform their own optimization procedure without negotiation on any parameter.

-By using Nesterov's acceleration technique, reference \cite{Olshevsky2014} shows that the scaling factor of a new average consensus protocol can be improved to $O(n)$; When the nonsmooth terms $r_i$'s are absent, reference \cite{scaman2017optimal} shows that the scaling factor of a new dual based accelerated distributed gradient method can be improved to $O(\sqrt{L/\mu})$.
-One of our future work would be exploring the convergence rates/scalability of the Nesterov's accelerated version of our algorithm.
+By using Nesterov's acceleration technique, reference~\cite{Olshevsky2014} shows that the scalability of a new average consensus protocol can be improved to $O(n)$; when the nonsmooth terms $r_i$'s are absent, reference~\cite{scaman2017optimal} shows that the scalability of a new dual based accelerated distributed gradient method can be improved to $O(\sqrt{\sigma L/\mu})$.
+One of our future work is exploring the convergence rates/scalability of the Nesterov's accelerated version of our algorithm.